 - Identify high-ticket clients

-The preferences could be wide, including profitability, long-term prospects and happy clients which make it valuable to work for them.
+The preferences could be extensive, including profitability, long-term prospects, and happy clients, which make it valuable to work for them.
 Engaging with such clients would not only lead to success but also a long-term value for your business.

 - Select the right resource for the right client

 For businesses that are looking to win bigger deals, it is the core responsibility of the marketing and sales teams to promote a consensus among the key stakeholders.
 Identifying resources that can wield their influence on the buying decision of the client is essential.
 You can include key people from your management like CMO, CIO, CFO, and other high-level executives.
 If you consider the whole account, then individual contacts are necessary.
 Aligning the needs of the clients with their strategic objectives should be the key focus area of businesses.

 The next step after selecting the target accounts and the right resources for the right client should be to create tailored campaigns that clients can find engaging.
 It is vital to develop campaigns that can promote better relationships for ensuring the success of ABM.
 The drive must include the messages that resonate with the interests and challenges faced by the client and proposed solutions to overcome them.

 The content must ideally have a unique selling proposition (USP), a strong point that could influence the buying decision of the client.
 The content plan must have a good thought leadership that can resonate with the client.
 Create an authoritative point of view and frame the story in terms of the value you will be delivered to your client’s business.
 Including relevant examples that show your ideas are concrete and that you have done your research on the client’s business.